 Loss circulation challenges

+This is a short article focusing on one topic: the balanced plug.
 During my time in Mexico, one of the main challenges That we faced was severe loss circulation.
 In new wells, due to the presence of fractured carbonates and low formation pressure (LPHT), several actions were usually in place.
 Examples include managed pressure cementing (cementing taking advantaged of MPD equipment/practices).
 Or the use of foamed or nitrified fluids and high-performance, lightweight cement.

 In old wells, remedial cementing was particularly a challenge due to the inability of the wells to maintain the fluid level to the surface, even with water-like brines.
 I remember the sole task of abandoning an unnecessary perforated section or curing a casing leak required several operations.
 Time and time again several techniques formed part of our solutions repertoire, including nitrogen, nitrified fluids/gels, high-performance LCM, special cement systems, etc.